Alright, here it is – a SIBO Q&A with A Gutsy Girl.

 What happens if you are on a SIBO protocol and eat something high FODMAP?

 Nothing.
 You just keep moving forward as if you had not eaten anything high FODMAP.
-The more you stress about it and dwell on it, the more it will impact you.
+The more you stress about it and dwell on it, the more it will impact your digestive system.

-A SIBO protocol doesn’t mean you must be 100% compliant.
+A SIBO protocol or even being on SIBO diets doesn’t mean you must be 100% compliant.

 You deal with it and move forward.